top of page

 Is there anything else I should know?

-As beautiful as veneers are, it may be possible to achieve beautiful results with orthodontics, whitening and composite bonding.
+As beautiful as veneers are, it may be possible to achieve beautiful results with braces or aligners, whitening and composite bonding.
 It is definitely worth considering this route as once a tooth has been prepared for a veneer, it will need replacing at some point.
 That replacement will be bigger than the original veneer.

 IMG_8874.JPG